|

 The rule called the Definition of Division --

+-- is is merely a formal rule.
+It tells us that we may replace with 12 .
 But it does not tell us how to evaluate that division.
-For that, we must return to arithmetic, and to the relationship between division and multiplication.
-If the quotient of a divided by b is some number n --
+For that, we must return to arithmetic and to the relationship between division and multiplication.
+12 ÷ 3 = ?
+What number times the divisor will equal the dividend?
+Equivalently, how many times do we have to add the divisor so that it will equal the dividend?
+Thus, if the quotient of a divided by b is some number n --

--- then n is that number such that n times b is equal to a. a = nb.
+-- then n must be that number such that n times b is equal to a. nb = a.
 For example,

 Problem 12.
 If the product of two factors is 0, ab = 0, what can you conclude about a or b?
 Either a = 0 or b = 0.
 Problem 13.
-Which values of x will make this product equal 0? (x − 1)(x + 2)(x + 3) = 0 Each value of x that will make each factor equal to 0.
-In the first factor, x = 1.
-In the middle factor, x = −2.
-And in the last factor, x = −3.
-For those three values -- and only those three -- will that product equal 0. * We will now investigate the following forms.
-In each one, a
+Which values of x will make this product equal 0? (x − 1)(x + 2)(x + 3) = 0 The product will equal 0 only when one of the three factors equals 0.
+The first factor will equal 0 when x = 1.
+(Lesson 2.)
+The middle factor when x = −2.
+The last factor when x = −3.
+For those three values of x -- and only those three -- will that product equal 0.
+We will now investigate the following forms.
+In each one, a0.

 n = 4.
-Because according to the meaning of the quotient n, 4· 2 = 8.
+Because according to the meaning of the quotient n, 4 · 2 = 8.
+See See above.

-n could be any number, because any number n· 0 = 0.
-The
+n could be any number, because for any number n, n · 0 = 0.

 Problem 16.
 Let x = 2, and evaluate the following.